 Please leave your valuables at home as we do not have a place to store your belongings while you are volunteering.
 Oregon Food Bank is not liable for lost personal items.

 Can I drink alcohol while volunteering?

-No. Oregon Food Bank has a zero-tolerance policy for all staff and volunteers regarding alcohol consumption on the job.
+No. Oregon Food Bank has a zero-tolerance policy for volunteers regarding alcohol consumption on the job.
 We strictly enforce this policy.